camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ## REST

-`Camunda-run` can be configured to disable the REST endpoint which exposes the WADL file via a property.
+Camunda Run can be configured to disable the REST endpoint which exposes the WADL file via a property.

 <table class="table desc-table">
   <tr>